440 Huntington Avenue

 What led you to work in your field and/or study at your college?

-Growing up, I have had too many interests ranging from being a police officer to an actress in Hollywood.
-I’ve explored different career routes and luckily landed in something that I truly care about, which is the value of higher education.
-From the undergraduate level, I loved advising students to explore their various interests and to be open to change as they will never know where life will take them.
-Now that I am supporting graduate students at CCIS who are beyond that stage and are now focused on advancing their careers in computer science, I find myself in a great position to work with different types of students and be able to empathize with them through my personal endeavors.
+I have explored several career routes and luckily landed in something that I truly care about, which is the value of higher education.
+From the undergraduate level, I loved advising students to explore their various interests and to be open to change as they’ll never know where life will take them.
+Now that I am supporting Khoury students who are beyond that stage and are now focused on advancing their careers in computer science, I find myself in a great position to guide and empathize with them through my personal endeavors.